blake-mealey/2016-CSUS-Hackathon/README.md

 # First World Problems Simulator

-This was a group effort between Ben Roberts, David Sepulveda, Brandon Goberdhansingh, and myself Third place winner for the [CSUS](http://csus.cpsc.ucalgary.ca) 2016 Hackathon.
+This was a group effort between Ben Roberts, David Sepulveda, Brandon Goberdhansingh, and myself.

-Hackathon Theme: First World Problems
+Third place winner for the [CSUS](http://csus.cpsc.ucalgary.ca) 2016 Hackathon.
+The theme for the hackathon was "First World Problems"

 ## Try It